Donald Cox Allegedly Engaged in Breach of Contract, Breach of Fiduciary Duty, Forgery, Fraud, Constructive Fraud, & Professional Malpractice

 Said action alleges that Cox conducted investment advisory business from offices within Florida without the benefit of lawful registration, FINRA notes.

-Donald Cox was ordered to cease and desist and fined $10,000 by FINRA, FINRA states.
+Donald Cox was ordered to cease and desist and fined $10,000 by Florida Office Of Financial Regulation, FINRA states.

 Donald Cox Has Worked in the Securities Industry for 38 Years with 3 Firms, and Has 2 Disclosures